Esonhugh/Attack_Code/Attack_Code.md

 What is [cloud computing](https://en.wikipedia.org/wiki/Cloud_computing)?

 **Through paying and the internet, shared software and hardware resources and information can be provided on demand to various end devices and other devices for computing and resources, using the computer infrastructure of one or more service providers as a service.
 This is the "cloud" we see.** (Everything as a Service.
-[EaaS,aaS])
+EaaS, XaaS)

 Of course, I don't intend to use complex definitions that are irrelevant to the topic.
 So I think I can redefine this from the perspective of a developer or DevOps: